olliw42/mLRS-docu/docs/E77_EASYSOLDER.md

 <img src="images/E77_Rx_Wiring.png" width="720">

+> [!TIP]
-***Note***: In order to send RC channels over the serial connection (no need for OUT wire), change the "Rx Snd RcChannel" parameter to 'rc override' (or 'rc channels' if possible).
+> In order to send RC channels over the serial connection (no need for OUT wire), change the "Rx Snd RcChannel" parameter to 'rc override' (or 'rc channels' if possible).

 ## Flashing ##